LTC Matthew S. Balint

 His deployments include Operation Restore Hope – Haiti 1999, Operation Iraqi Freedom 2006, Operation Enduring Freedom – Afghanistan 2014, and Operation Resolute Support – Afghanistan 2015.

-His awards and decorations include the Bronze Star Medal, the Meritorious Service Medal with three Oak Leaf Clusters, the Army Commendation Medal, and the Army Achievement Medal with two Oak Leaf Clusters.
-He also wears the Ranger Tab, Parachutist Badge and Air Assault Badge.
+His awards and decorations include the Bronze Star Medal with one Oak Leaf Cluster, the Meritorious Service Medal with two Oak Leaf Clusters, the Army Commendation Medal, the Joint Service Achievement Medal, the Combat Infantry Man’s Badge, Expert Infantry Man’s Badge, the Special Forces Tab, Ranger Tab, Military Free Fall Jumpmaster Badge, Master Parachutist Badge, and Air Assault Badge.